 This exercise is meant to introduce a number of the features found in MSExcel, but it is by no means a comprehensive introduction or tutorial.
-Different fields and different instructors will have different needs and different preferences in presenting data and graphs.
+Different disciplines and different instructors will have different needs and different preferences for how to present data and graphs.
 Always be sure to check with your instructor to determine what is considered "correct" formatting of data and graphs.
 The only way to become proficient with any program is to use it, explore new features, make mistakes and correct them.